 Diabetic and Therapeutic Footwear

 The terms Therapeutic or Diabetic Shoes usually conjures up the image of black bulky shoes.
 While those shoes are still available, they are no longer your only option.
 Today’s Therapeutic or Diabetic shoes come in a wide range of styles and colors and features to meet the individual need of the patient.
-At Access Prosthetics we pride ourselves on taking the time to assess each patient’s individual footwear needs and recommend shoes that will not only meet your medical needs, but the needs of your life and wardrobe as well.
-We understand that if you don’t like your Therapeutic or Diabetic Shoes, they will not do anyone any good sitting in your closet.
+At Access Prosthetics we pride ourselves on taking the time to assess each patient’s individual footwear needs and recommend shoes that will not only meet your medical needs, but the needs of your life as well.

 Foot health is important for everyone but especially for people with diabetes.
 The simplest ulcer or callus can cause significant trouble leading to pain in your feet or even amputations.